 • Enroll in Paperless Billing to receive bills via email

-• Set Up Reminders & Alerts to stay on top of due dates
+• Set Up Reminders and Alerts to stay on top of due dates

 • Receive Email or Text Confirmations after payments